salesforcecli/plugin-data/messages/soql.query.md

   <%= config.bin %> <%= command.id %> --query "SELECT Id FROM Contact" --bulk --wait 0

-# flags.queryToExecute
+# flags.query.summary

 SOQL query to execute.

-# flags.useToolingApi
+# flags.use-tooling-api.summary

 Use Tooling API so you can run queries on Tooling API objects.

-# flags.file
+# flags.file.summary

 File that contains the SOQL query.

-# flags.bulk
+# flags.bulk.summary

 Use Bulk API 2.0 to run the query.

-# flags.async
+# flags.async.summary

 Use Bulk API 2.0, but don't wait for the job to complete.